Title

 Effective March 1, 1997, all gasoline station operators must prominently display price boards for petroleum products, adhering to specific color coding and size requirements, to ensure public transparency and compliance with the Downstream Oil Industry Deregulation Act.

-The numeric entries must be at least six (6) inches in height.
+All numeric entries must be at least six (6) inches in height and colored in black.

-Violators may be subjected to corresponding administrative sanctions as may be imposed by the Energy Industry Administration Bureau.
+Violators shall be subject to corresponding administrative sanctions as may be imposed by the Bureau.

 Analyze Cases Smarter, Faster